 BC&G Consolidation drew the assignment to be on the point of the final scheduled train from Widen before the Rich Run Mine closed.
 The date was December 30, 1963.
 Michael Eagleson captured this great photo in perfect light.
 Among other places it appeared on a postcard.

 Engine #13 had a life after the BC&G. She was sold in 1964 to the South Penn Museum, then went to the Lakeshore Central System before going to the Logansport & Eel River.
 She is currently owned by the Ohio Central Railroad.
-She served there in tourist service for a number of years but is currently not in service.
+She served there in tourist service for a number of years.
+The engine is now at the AGE OF STEAM museum in Ohio, but is currently not in service.